 Fig.1 Using the duct-tape of ‘per se’ to stop the objections from flowing

 The TRIPS agreement disallowed member states from discriminating between different fields of technology.
 However, certain exceptions were carved out such as morality and ‘ordre public’ for member states to implement.
-Keeping that in mind, a certain section 3(k) was introduced through the Patents (Second Amendment) Act, 2002 to the Patents Act, 1970 to be in line with the TRIPS agreement, which did not in its original text contain any provision either enabling or disallowing computer related inventions.
+Keeping that in mind, section 3(k) was introduced through the Patents (Second Amendment) Act, 2002 to the Patents Act, 1970 to be in line with the TRIPS agreement, which did not in its original text contain any provision either enabling or disallowing computer related inventions.

 This section as originally proposed in the Bill stated that computer programs and algorithms were not patentable.
 However, in the Act that was finally published, this little Latin phrase was harmlessly suffixed to computer programs.
 Little did we know that this little phrase would end up becoming the arch enemy of FOSS.

 According to the final version of the text, only such a computer program was not patentable which existed ‘per se’ i.e. by itself.
 But this makes no sense because a computer program as the word itself suggests uses a ‘computer’ (i.e. hardware)!
-Thus, by this seemingly redundant addition, all computer programs are eligible to get a patent.
+Thus, by this seemingly redundant addition, some argue that all computer programs are eligible to get a patent.
 Hence, starts the topsy turvy story of what we’ll call as ‘India’s soft corner for Software Patents’.

 To make muddy waters muddier, as noted by the Government, trade associations like NASSCOM successfully lobbied for further dilution of the provision by asking for this interpretation to be written in law.
 Thus, completely negating the effect of the originally proposed section.
 The then Ministry of Commerce and Industry caved in and had The Patents (Amendment) Ordinance, 2004 promulgated which allowed computer programs to be patentable as long as they had hardware involved, and thus technical application to industry.
 In short, if they had a ‘technical effect’, they would be patentable.
 However, upon the lapse of the Ordinance, the Parliament reversed this position through The Patents (Amendment) Act, 2005 and stuck to computer programs ‘per se’ in the written text.
 As stated by the then Minister of Commerce and Industry, the position was reversed to deter the further dilution of the provision which would enable a “monopoly of multinationals”.

 The overarching problem over here, as illustrated in the next blog post is that ‘per se’ in principle is letting multinationals and Big Tech get away with playing an unfair game on an uneven field.
 This hurts smaller entities and starts ups that show promise.
-And the situation is worsening as the position gets even more lopsided every passing year, since there is concentration of patents in the hands of the few.
+The situation is worsening as the position gets even more lopsided every passing year, since there is concentration of patents in the hands of the few.
 In a phenomenon which could be called as patent oligarchy.

 In the software patent market, even if a start-up does invent a product or a process and tries to get a patent subsequently – it is at the risk of concerted litigation by Big Tech companies who have the wherewithal to pursue sustained opposition proceedings (pre-grant and post-grant) as well as revocation proceedings.
 Then there are patent trolls which are organized entities that get a patent solely for causing inconvenience to future applicants and earning revenue out of it.
 Furthermore, even if the patentee manages to scrape through bouts of litigation and scare off patent trolls, the patented invention, in all probability, would ultimately end up being sold off to Big Tech that effectively monopolizes the software due to fierce anticompetitive deals that are often lucrative.
 Thus, the big fish of proprietary software eats the smaller fish of FOSS.

-And since open source alternatives can only come after the protective period of 20 years has elapsed, the battle is lost as, by then it is too late.
+Since open source alternatives can only come after the protective period of 20 years has elapsed, the battle is lost as, by then it is too late.
 This problem is substantiated by the fact that on an average at least 8 out of every 10 software patents are granted to foreign entities, as our research shows.